Environmental and Occupational Health

 Assistant Professor of Environmental Health, School of Environmental Sustainability, Loyola University Chicago, Chicago, IL

 My research focuses on molecular mechanisms of transport for a number of different bacterial and viral pathogens in the environment.
 Using these mechanisms, we are able to understand relative risks of infection from each pathogen.
-Additional research interest interests involve microbial source tracking and environmental detections to protect human health.
+Additional research interests involve microbial source tracking and environmental detections to protect human health.

 Greaves, J., North, D, Bibby, K. Virus-particle association of emerging fecal pollution indicators and viral pathogens in wastewater.
 Environmental Science: Water Research and Technology (2022).